 When I was a child, I loved lying on the grass watching the clouds drift overhead.
 It was amazing to me how at one moment I could make out the shape of a horse and as I watched it would gradually morph into a fish or a bird.

 Time has passed, and I spend somewhat less time lying on the grass looking at clouds, but I have that same sense of wonder and discovery walking through a stone yard.
 Today, finding forms in chunks of alabaster, marble, limestone and chlorite gives me that same sense of exploration and discovery.
-The difference now is that I have the opportunity to turn the infinite variety of shapes and forms that I find, those cloud images of old, into something solid.
+The difference now is that I have the opportunity to turn the infinite variety of shapes and forms that I find, those cloud images of old, into something of substance.